Center for Health Equity Research and Promotion

 CHERP COIN Investigator

-Adam Bramoweth, PhD received his doctoral degree in Clinical Health Psychology and Behavioral Medicine at the University of North Texas and completed a pre-doctoral internship at the University of Florida Health Science Center.
+Adam D. Bramoweth, PhD, DBSM received his doctoral degree in Clinical Health Psychology and Behavioral Medicine at the University of North Texas and completed a pre-doctoral internship at the University of Florida Health Science Center.
 He then completed a VA Advanced Fellowship at the VA Pittsburgh Healthcare System (VAPHS) Mental Illness Research, Education and Clinical Center.